duckies/cop4053-website/content/en/posts/week-10.md

 I was occupied this week with the exam and working on my senior design project.
 It was also good to take a break and allow for the feedback before we change things around.
 Some of the feedback was useful but has been difficult to replicate.
 So I've been unsure if we disable features that are potentially buggy for the sake of that off-chance someone gets stuck, or try to add some more checks and hope for the best.
 We also decided on how to spend the rest of our time that wasn't devoted to dealing with feedback, so we're now adding our last areas to the game.

 ### Will
+I basically only made the sketches for the remaining plants this week – I once again was doing the survey analysis and also doing the second half of my class exams.
+I’ll come back and post the final versions of my plants when they’re done, but realistically, the plants are the easiest thing to code in now that we already have a system for them working, so I may be doing them absolutely last.
 ### Quynh
 Similar to the rest of my team, I spent my Monday reviewing materials for the exam.
 The rest of the week I spent on pressuring my friends to take our game survey.
 ### Michaela